IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 ### Honor User Opt-Out After Token Decryption

 After decrypting the token, you must check the resulting raw UID2 against your opt-out records.
-If it appears on your opt-out records, you must not use it for bidding.
-It's vital that you honor user opt-out preference.
+If it appears on your opt-out records, you must honor the user's opt-out preference, including by not using the UID2 for bidding.

 For more information, refer to [Honor User Opt-Outs](dsp-guide.md#honor-user-opt-outs) in the *DSP Integration Guide*.